ArunAryal10/CodeFoundIV/README.md

 # Foundation IV projects repository

-This project aims to perform permutation testing using MaxT approach to control for family-wise errors(FWE).
+This project aims to perform permutation testing using MaxT approach (Nichols & Holmes, 2001) to control for family-wise errors(FWE).

 The dataset consists of 36 subject's task activation across 8 runs while performing NEXT behavioral task.
-Task activations were estimated using regularized ridge regression.
+Task activations were estimated using regularized ridge regression (https://github.com/alexhuth/ridge).
-Parcel-level functional connectivity was estimated using Graphical Lasso regression.
+Parcel-level functional connectivity was estimated using Graphical Lasso regression (Peterson, 2023).

 A generative multi-step activity flow model was used to create trial-wise predicted activations using FPN as task instruction encoding network and VIS1/VIS2 as GO probe encoding network.